syedukkashah/Medical-Insurance-Prediction/README.md

 - Provides a responsive and scrollable interface for users to input details, visualize data, and interact with the system.

 ### **3. Logo and Branding**
-- Includes a customizable **logo** displayed prominently in the application.
 - Ensures branding consistency for academic or professional purposes.

 ### **4. Data Input**